osgi/osgi.enroute.site/_tutorial_maven/330-maven-project.md

 ---
-title: Using bnd Bundles from Maven Projects
+title: Using bnd Workspace Projects from Maven Projects
 layout: tutorial
-lprev: 310-central
+lprev: 320-local
-lnext: 330-
+lnext: 340-application
 summary: Demonstrate how you can leverage a bnd project with a Maven (m2e) project.
 ---

+In this section we create a Maven project and consume the API from the previous section of this tutorial.

+## Build a Maven Project

 You should now create a Maven (**not** a Bndtools) project.
 Let's call this project `osgi.enroute.examples.eval.provider`.
 Just use the most simplest Maven project you can find (you can select this at the first wizard page).
-It provides the implementation of the API.
+It provides the implementation of the API we defined in the Bndtools `osgi.enroute.examples.eval.api` project.

 The groupId should be `osgi.enroute.examples` and the artifactId to the customary Bundle Symbolic Name: `osgi.enroute.examples.eval.provider`.
 Let's use a snapshot version: 1.0.0-SNAPSHOT.
 The prolog of the `pom.xml` file should look like:

 	<project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
 		xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">